 Baner Road, Baner, Pune - 411045

-Once the application is processed and the PAN card is generated, it will be sent to your email or residential address within 15-20 days.
+Once the application is processed and the PAN card is generated, it will be sent to your email or residential address within 15-20 working days.
+If you have selected for e-PAN card, you will receive it within 2-7 working days.

 Note: In December 2021, NSDL e-Governance Infrastructure Limited rebranded as Protean eGov Technologies Limited.
 Thus, NSDL now operates as Protean eGov Technologies Limited, and all PAN application services previously associated with NSDL continue to be offered through the updated Protean website.

-PAN card applications can also be submitted through the UTIITSL portal using Form No. 93 (Indian citizens) or Form No. 94 (Companies, HUFs, Trusts, Firms registered in India).
+PAN card applications can also be submitted through the UTIITSL portal using Form No. 93 (Indian citizens, including NRIs holding Indian citizenship) or Form No. 94 (Companies, HUFs, Trusts, Firms registered in India).

 Step 1: Visit the UTIITSL website.